 CREATING A TITLE SEQUENCE ON FILM

-I love title sequences, especially tactile ones and Hole in the Head would provide a great opportunity for an exciting title sequence.
-This is the story of how we put it together.
+I love title sequences, especially tactile ones and Hole in the Head would provide a great opportunity for just that.
+This is the story of how we put the title sequence together.

 Above: excerpt from Animal Kingdom (2017) title sequence